 Best ski resort near Geneva for a romantic weekend: Megeve

 Approximate drive time from Geneva: 1 hour, 15 mins

-Megeve tugs on all the heart strings, particularly after a dusting of snow: cobbled streets; horse drawn sleighs; an old church; a medieval car-free village centre with upmarket shops selling antiques, jewellery, fine foods and fashionable clothes; the best mountain restaurants in all of France; and hotels that range from the super luxurious to smaller, cosier family-run establishments.
+Megeve tugs on all the heart strings, particularly after a dusting of snow: cobbled streets; horse drawn sleighs; an old church; a medieval car-free centre with upmarket shops selling antiques, jewellery, fine foods and fashionable clothes; the best mountain restaurants in all of France; and hotels that range from the super luxurious to smaller, cosier family-run establishments.
 And then of course there is the skiing.
-Megeve’s vast Evasion Mont Blanc ski domain is shared with St Gervais, Saint Nicolas, Les Contamines and Comboloux (which all make pretty good romantic bolt holes too) and with its tree lined slopes is almost as pretty as Megeve itself.
-It’s probably a bit low lying and short of really tough pistes to keep an expert busy for a week, but for a weekend it’s perfect, whatever your skiing standard.
+Megeve’s vast Evasion Mont Blanc ski domain is shared with St Gervais, Saint Nicolas, Les Contamines and Comboloux (which all make pretty good romantic boltholes too) and with its tree-lined slopes is almost as pretty as Megeve itself.
+It’s probably too low-lying and short of tough pistes to keep an expert busy for a full week, but for a weekend it’s perfect, whatever your skiing standard.

 Approximate drive time from Geneva Airport: 1 hour 25 mins

-It’s rather ironic that we think Morzine is the best all round ski resort within easy reach of Geneva given that it’s not really a ski resort at all: it’s more of an all year round mountain resort which just happens to have access to great skiing, both on the local slopes it shares with Les Gets, and in the wider Portes du Soleil ski area, which stretches across to Avoriaz, Chatel, Champery and lots of other smaller resorts.
-There really is something for everyone here, including non-skiers, family skiers, advanced skiers, keen skiers, party skiers (it has one of the liveliest apres ski scenes in France) and even skiers on a tight budget.
+Nominating Morzine as the best all-round ski resort within easy reach of Geneva might be contentious as it’s not really a ski resort at all: it’s an attractive small town in the mountains which just happens to have access to great skiing, both on the local slopes it shares with Les Gets, and in the wider Portes du Soleil ski area, which stretches across to Avoriaz, Chatel, Champery and lots of other smaller resorts.
+There really is something for everyone here, including non-skiers, family skiers, advanced skiers, keen skiers, party skiers (it has one of the liveliest apres-ski scenes in France) and even skiers on a tight budget.